 When you are planning for your death and incapacity, one of the first questions is who would be your fiduciary?
-Your fiduciary is one of the key decision-makers in any estate plan, and the potential roles include your successor trustee, personal representative (i.e. your executor), your attorney-in-fact (your power of attorney) and your designation of health care surrogate.
+Your fiduciary is one of the key decision-makers in any estate plan, and the potential roles include your successor trustee, personal representative (i.e. your executor), your attorney-in-fact (your power of attorney), and your designation of health care surrogate.

-What is a fiduciary?
+What is a Fiduciary?

-Who should act as my fiduciary?
+Who should act as my Fiduciary?

 First, you must trust the person you name in any role.
 There is no better way to create problems in your estate plan than to name an untrustworthy person.
 After that, the person you name should be able to act if needed.
 Someone who lives out of state, for instance, may not be a great choice if you have a trusted local person.
 Finally, you must trust this person’s ability to run your affairs.
 The person you name should have the financial and emotional ability to handle difficult situations in being your advocate.
 We have a list of ways to choose your health care surrogate, for instance.

 What if I do not have any children or family?